 How can I make sure my fence is secure from intruders?

 Simply put, ensuring that your fence is in good nick is the best thing you can do to secure it from intruders.
 Make sure your fence is strong, sturdy and in good condition, with no missing or damaged panels – carry out repairs if necessary before an intruder takes advantage.
 Other things you can do are increase the height of your fence (still staying within the two metre legal limit or the one metre legal limit if the fence is next to a highway).
 You may wish to also opt for picket fencing or metal fencing to deter criminals, as these designs are more difficult to scale.
+From concrete fence panels through to wooden fence panels, we’ve got plenty of fencing supplies to choose from at Harrow Fencing.

 Searching for the perfect fencing to suit your style?
 Here at Harrow Fencing, we provide high-quality fencing panels in a variety of styles for homes across London, Harrow and Hillingdon.
 Our team is on hand to answer your questions and to talk you through your options.
 We look forward to welcoming you.